isaid22/CUDA-examples/UMP/unified_memory.md

 The example source code is in [here.](unified_memory.cu)

+In some cases, when your applications requires large data transfer between CPU and GPU, or that GPU requires frequent data access.
+An option to help with data transfer latency may be via `cudaMemPrefetchAsync` API.
+Under the hood, this API prefetch data from host memory and transfer it to the GPU memory.
+This API call has to take place before the kernel call.

+The example source code for using `cudaMemPrefetchAsync` [is in here](unified_memory_prefetch.cu)

 ## Instruction

 To run the source code, go to `UMP` directory, and first compile the source code into an executable: